 We store data in accordance with the Data Protection Act.
 Counsellors keep their own records of their work, and these notes are held securely and confidentially for six years, after which they are destroyed.
 These records do not form part of any other record system within the university.

-We also store basic information about each student on a secure and confidential database, which is also kept separate to any other student record system.
+We also store basic information about each student on a secure and confidential database, which is also kept separate from any other student record system.
 This information is used to compile aggregate data and monitor the service as a whole.
 No information that can be traced back to individuals will be released by the counselling service.